Zayr0/Group-42-Towards-Single-Camera-Human-3D-Kinematics/README.md

 # Group-42-Towards-Single-Camera-Human-3D-Kinematics
 In this blog, direct 3D human kinematic estimation (D3KE) proposed in [[1]](#1), as well as a reproduction of the paper we conducted with a slight modification to the proposed network are explained.
+As for the criteria of the reproduction project, we chose *New algorithm variant*.

 # Introduction